paulghaddad/baby_site/src/pages/toys/index.md

 path: /toys
 title: Toys for Baby
 ---
-As a first-time mom, I’ve found myself repeatedly asking this question: what toys should I introduce to my son, when, and where can I buy them?
+As a first-time mom, I’ve found myself repeatedly asking this question: what toys should I introduce to Hayden, when, and where can I buy them?

-So I’ve organized some toys, as well as other educational supplies, that I’ve used for my son by age.
+So I’ve organized some toys that I’ve used for Hayden by age.

 Oftentimes a toy or educational supplies you purchase for a two month old can be reused in a different way for a four month old.
-The activities section of this website to see how you can put these items to use.
+The [activities](https://www.learningbabies.com/activities) section of this website to see how you can put these items to use.

 ### 0-12 weeks